doonze/jackettupdate/README.md

 ### Script Logic Flow

 1. Script will test to see if config file exist.
-If it doesn't it will notify user they must run the config creator and exit.
+If it doesn't it will run the config updater.
 Once the config has been setup the script will move on to installing the latest Jackett version.

+2. Script will check for any updates to the script itself from my github, download it if there is one, and install the changes.

-2. Script will pull the latest stable version from Jackett's github page.
+3. Script will pull the latest stable version from Jackett's github page.
 Once it finds the most recent version it will stop searching the API and move on with that version.
-If it encouters any errors pulling from the page it will exit the script letting you know it failed and will try to tell you why.
+If it encouters any errors pulling from the info from github it will exit the script letting you know it failed and will try to tell you why.

-3. Once it has pulled the latest version number it will test to see if that is the most recent version installed.
+4. Once it has pulled the latest version number it will test to see if that is the most recent version installed.

  * The script keeps track of versions after the first install.
 However it will always try and update/install the server to the latest version the first time the script is run.
 This is for both Jackett AND the App itself.
 It will overwrite the JackettUpdate app itself with the latest version if updating it was selected in options.
-So I've you've made changes keep that in mind!
+So if you've made changes keep that in mind!
 Every other future run should be normal.

-4. The script will start the upgrade now, first checking to see if your settings ask it to stop the server.
+5. The script will start the upgrade now, first checking to see if your settings ask it to stop the server.
 As written this will only work on systemd systems, but the commands can be changed in the code as needed.

-5. The script will download the newest tar file from Jackett github.
-It will then run tar on the downloaded file in the ROOT directory you entered during setup.
-Set /opt/ and not /opt/Jackett for example, as Jackett tars already have the /Jackett dir built in.
+6. The script will download the newest tar file from Jackett github.
+It will then untar the downloaded file in the ROOT directory you entered during setup.
+Remember to use /opt/ and not /opt/Jackett as ROOT directory for install, as Jackett tars already have the /Jackett directory built in.

-   The app itself also checks for a more recent version.
-If it finds one it downloads the .zip file from my github releases, unzips it      in the current working directory, and then deletes the .zip to keep things nice and tidy.
-It will also mark the embyupdate.py file as    executable.
-Not needed, but I can so I did.

-6. Lastly, if everything has gone ok with no errors, the script will write the newly installed version numbers into the config file.
+7. Lastly, if everything has gone ok with no errors, the script will write the newly installed version numbers into the config file.

+I didn't list it in the steps, but after it downloads and installs any updates it selfcleans the install files to keep things nice and tidy.

 ## Deployment

 Download, copy, git, svn, or use any other way you know to get the script on your box.
 An easy way is to download the source .zip in releases and unzip in in the desired directory (suggested way).
 I created a directory just for this script.

-ALL FILES MUST REMAIN IN THE SAME DIRECTORY!
-Everything it does happens in the directory embyupdate.py lives in.
+ALL FILES MUST REMAIN IN THEIR DIRECTORIES!
+The directory structure matters!
 If you move anything, delete anything, or rename anything your going to have issues.
 The script knows what directory it's in and behaves accordingly.
-You can move it anywhere, but you must move ALL FILES.
+You can move it anywhere, but you must move ALL FILES in the structure as installed.

 Make the job executable by running this command on the script (optional)
 ```